shecodes-students/learning-resources/README.md

 Additional tags
 ---------------
-feel free to ddd tags to describe the topic more accurately
+Feel free to add tags to describe the topic more accurately

 Quality
 -------
 If the production quality is not the best, but the content is great, we still would like to hear about it.
-In such a case, you can add wuality fields to the entry, rating audio and video quality from 1 (poor) to 5 (professional broadcast quality)
+In such a case, you can add quality fields to the entry, rating audio and video quality from 1 (poor) to 5 (professional broadcast quality)

 Language
 --------
-We are mainly intersted in English-language resources.
+We are mainly interested in English-language resources.
 If however you find a non-English resource that is really good, please include it anyway and add the language field with a two-character language code (e.g. de, es, dk ..)

 Free or payed-for content?
 --------------------------